-Under section 138 Evidence Act 1995 improperly obtained evidence is not to be admitted unless “the desirability of admitting the evidence outweighs the undesirability of admitting evidence that has been obtained in the way in which the evidence was obtained.”
+Under section 138 of the Evidence Act 1995 (NSW) improperly obtained evidence is not to be admitted unless “the desirability of admitting the evidence outweighs the undesirability of admitting evidence that has been obtained in the way in which the evidence was obtained.”

 Plea of guilty to amended facts

 Our client instructed us that he did not wish to challenge the legality of the search but instead wanted to enter a plea of guilty.
 However he remained distressed that the Police Facts contained irrelevant and prejudicial information.
 We drafted and sent Representations (a written request for the amendment of the fact sheet) to the police.

 No response was received to our Representations by the time the matter was listed for sentence.
 Instead of seeking a further adjournment and incurring more costs for our client, we negotiated with the Police Prosecutor at court on the day.
 The Prosecutor agreed to amend the Police Facts as requested and we entered a plea of guilty to this new set of Facts.
 We had already obtained a number of character references and we had prepared her submissions which enabled the matter to proceed straight to sentence.